 Hilliard used ‘pencils’; squirrel brushes and ground his pigments which he kept in mussel shells.

 The art of the portrait miniature has its origins in the illuminated manuscripts of the Burgundian court of 14th and 15th century Flanders.
-The Burgundian court at this time was the most powerful and rich court in Europe.
+The Burgundian court at this time was the most powerful and magnificent court in Europe.

 0 LikesShare